FuzzingLabs/thoth/doc/symbolic_execution.md

 No solutions.
 ```

-We proved that there is no solution where the returned balance can be < 0.
+We proved that there is no solutions where the returned balance can be < 0.